La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 4- Electricity and solar energy

 Most of the time, electricity consumption is similar in summer and winter.
-What changes is the battery charge: short days and weather reduce solar production.
+What changes is battery charging: short days and weather reduce solar production.

-In winter, the real challenge is that solar energy becomes almost nonexistent when you go snow chasing.
+In winter, the real challenge is that solar energy becomes almost nonexistent when you go snow hunting.
 Here are some data we recorded thanks to our Victron MPPT solar charge controller:

-The decrease in efficiency can be explained by several factors:
+The decrease in efficiency is explained by several factors:

-• Less sunlight: Days are shorter and sunlight rays are less intense in winter.
+• Less sunlight: Days are shorter and the sun's rays are less intense in winter.

-• Van orientation: When the van is parked, it is often difficult to optimize the angle of the solar panels relative to the sun.
+• Van orientation: When parked, it is often difficult to optimize the angle of the solar panels relative to the sun.

-• Accumulation of snow or ice: The panels can be covered, further reducing their efficiency.
+• Snow or ice accumulation: Panels can be covered, further reducing their efficiency.

 Even though solar energy remains an excellent source in summer, it is unreliable in winter, forcing us to use other charging methods.

-It’s a “set it and forget it” system: the device turns on and off automatically based on vehicle usage.
-No manual adjustments are needed.
-It’s very convenient, as it allows you not to worry about a battery failure while maximizing its lifespan.
+It's a “set and forget” system: the device turns on and off automatically depending on vehicle use.
+No manual adjustment is needed.
+It's very convenient because it prevents battery failure worries while maximizing battery life.

-We found this system to be particularly effective in winter, where solar panels become unusable in many areas.
+We found this system particularly effective in winter, where solar panels become unusable in many regions.

 5 - Water and Showers